America's Health Rankings, United Health Foundation Logo

 Definition: Per capita income in the past 12 months, in inflation-adjusted dollars to data year

 Per capita income is the total income of a population divided by the number of people in that population.
-This measure is often used to show the relative wealth of a state or nation.
+This measure shows the relative wealth of a state or nation.
 Individuals with low household incomes have lower life expectancy and higher rates of disease than people in higher-income households.

 Additionally, poverty can cause chronic stress, which is associated with a multitude of health issues, including depression, digestive issues, high blood pressure and sleep problems.